 Every panel also includes a full-perimeter composite edge that protects against moisture and insect damage.
 Inside, a CFC-free foam core provides superior insulation for comfort and efficiency.
 The result is a door that brings together craftsmanship, technology, and everyday durability.

-Engineered for Energy Efficiency and Longevity
+Engineered for energy efficiency and longevity

 The continuous composite frame and insulated fiberglass panel help keep your home cozy in winter and cool in summer.
 The CFC-free foam core boosts efficiency, while the full-perimeter seal blocks drafts, moisture, and even insects.